AC Power Cords: The Last Six Feet – Do They Really Matter?

 That’s the most important reason why AC power cords need to be shielded – not to protect the incoming AC current from distant external interference getting INTO the power, but to protect the system against damaging electromagnetic interference getting OUT of the cable and into your system!
 (Again, the last six feet)

 What We Do That’s Different

 Every reputable accessory AC power cord is shielded – including the high performance AC power cords from RSX.
 RSX goes much further, though.

 So, does the last six feet really matter?
-RSX strongly thinks it does and you can proof it for yourself.
-Audition RSX cables in your home for 60-days risk free.
+RSX strongly thinks it does and you can prove it for yourself.
+Audition RSX cables in your home for 60-days risk-free.
 Hear the music…not the cables.